sbmeaper/healthkit-mcp-v2/pickup_from_where_last_ended.md

 # healthkit-mcp-v2 — Project Status Summary

 **Last Updated:** December 19, 2025
-**Status:** Core functionality complete, minor tuning needed for date arithmetic
+**Status:** Major refactoring complete, awaiting testing with new model

 ---

 ## What This Project Does

 An MCP server that lets users ask natural language questions about their Apple HealthKit data via Claude Desktop.
-Questions are translated to SQL by a local LLM (Ollama + Qwen 2.5 7B), executed against a DuckDB/Parquet database, and results returned with diagnostics.
+Questions are translated to SQL by a local LLM (Ollama), executed against a DuckDB/Parquet database, and results returned with diagnostics.

 ---